Estimate Secrets Manager API calls per month (GetSecretValue volume)

 A common multiplier: a single pod may have multiple containers, each fetching the same secrets.

-If you suspect hot-path fetch, estimate calls as (app requests × secrets fetches per request) and treat it as a red flag to fix.
+If you suspect hot-path fetch, estimate calls as app requests × secret fetches per request and keep that scenario separate from normal startup-driven behavior.

 Worked example (structure)